 How hard is the actual climb?

 With the right preparation, guides and support team, the climb is very achievable.
 We choose the Machame Route over a 7-day and 6-night itinerary because we feel that gives our team the best chance of summit success through acclimatization.
 Big adventure achievements will never come easy, so there will be some challenges.
 We put a lot of emphasis on pre-training, so the climb will be much easier.
 Most of the people you speak to that didn't summit have a common theme, lacked preparation, were poorly guided, and had limited to no teamwork on the mountain.

 Why do you choose the Machame Route?

-Can I stay on after the trek?
+Can I stay on after the climb?

 Yes, you can extend your stay to explore more of Africa or to participate in a safari.
 These arrangements would need to be made by you and would be at your own cost.
-We are happy to discuss post climb ideas with you.
+We are happy to discuss post-climb ideas with you.

 What is the accommodation like in Moshi?

-The accommodation on the mountain is expedition style camping in tents on a twin share basis.
+The accommodation on the mountain is expedition-style camping in tents on a twin-share basis.
 If you would like to book your own tent, please let us know when you book, but there will be additional costs.
 If the group size is an odd number, there will be no additional cost if you end up in your own tent.